 Residential Market

-The past six months have seen an increased volume of properties coming to the market without a corresponding increase in prospective purchasers.
+The past six months have seen a comparatively high volume of properties on the market without a corresponding volume in prospective purchasers.

 At the date of valuation, most sectors of the property market could be described as being in favour of purchasers, reflecting the reasonably high volume of properties for sale and only limited interest from the buyers.
 Value levels are perhaps sliding sideways and, in some instances, have the potential to decline.